-This course introduces students to the microcomputer and various state-of- the-art software applications; word processing, spreadsheet, database and presentation.
-The overall goal of the course is to guide the student into becoming a proficient microcomputer user.
+state-of- the-art software applications; word processing, spreadsheet, database and presentation.
+The overall goal of the course is to guide

-CPT 156-PROGRAMMING WITH PYTHON 3-0-3
+CPT 156-PROGRAMMING WITH PYTHON

 This course introduces students to computer programming using the Python programming language.
 Procedural programming, algorithm design and language constructs common to most high-level languages are topics emphasized.
 A brief introduction to Python classes and object-oriented design is included.
 Upon completion, students should be able to design, code, test and debug Python language programs.